sirkrouph-dev/rag-engine/README.md

 # RAG Engine

-A modular, highly customizable framework for building Retrieval-Augmented Generation (RAG) pipelines using configuration-as-code.
+A powerful, modular framework for building advanced Retrieval-Augmented Generation (RAG) pipelines using configuration-as-code.
+Combining state-of-the-art retrieval algorithms with multiple vector databases and LLM providers.

+> **Note:** This project is currently a Work in Progress (WIP).
+Features and documentation are being actively developed and may change.
+>
+> _Built with ❤️ and GitHub Copilot - Transforming vision into code._

 ## 🚀 Overview

-RAG Engine is a plug-n-play framework that lets you customize every step of the RAG pipeline — from document loading to prompt engineering and LLM integration.
-Built with modularity in mind, it supports multiple interfaces (CLI, API, UI) and is designed for extensibility with a plugin system.
+A powerful, modular framework for building advanced Retrieval-Augmented Generation (RAG) pipelines using configuration-as-code.
+Combining state-of-the-art retrieval algorithms with multiple vector databases and LLM providers.

 ## ✨ Features